jasondawson/tic-tac-toe/README.md

 -------------

+When making this app, there were a few key features that I wanted.
+I've described how I did a couple of them below.

 I wanted the ability to show user details (e.g. 'Welcome, Username!').
 To accomplish this, listen to route change events and place the user object on the rootscope.